 These give you the quick-drying finish that we feel after using an astringent and will take away the natural oils.
 If you're already fighting the effects of acne, then the last thing you need is a product that can potentially do more harm than good.
 Am I right?

 Now, is this to say that a product with alcohol is an absolute write-off?
 Certainly, not!
 As I mentioned above, some toners contain alcohol.
 The problem lies in the amount used and if the product is largely comprised of it without other ingredients that can replenish what the alcohol may have stripped.
 It’s all a matter of balance.

 For this reason, toner has replaced the space that was so religiously devoted to astringent on my shelf.
 No stinging, no harsh chemicals, and I saw real results in a matter of 1 month.
 And while that sounded like a completely cringe-worthy infomercial, it's nothing but the truth.

 Toner is like the friend you always wished you had but didn't for years and years.

 Studies have even shown that a significant improvement occurred when a group of acne sufferers started incorporating toner into their daily regimen.

 Which One Is Right for You?

-The clear skin journey can be taxing, it can take time, and it can seem like there isn't an endpoint.
-But when using the right products, your face can be more radiant than you ever imagined and stun you with the results!
+The clear skin journey can be taxing, it can take time, and it can seem like a lot of steps.
+But when using the right products, your face can be more radiant than you ever imagined, and stun you with the results!
 You don't need products that will set you up for failure; you need ones that will ensure your success.